-In general, investment is an allocation of money with the expectation of some future benefit like investment in real estate, durable goods, factories for manufacturing or R&D. The benefit from the investment is called return.
+In general, investment is an allocation of money in various sectors like real estate, durable goods, factories for manufacturing or R&D, and much more with the expectation of some future benefit.
+The benefit from the investment is called return.
 Generally, investors expect higher returns from the riskier investments.

 “In investing, what is comfortable is rarely profitable.”- Robert Arnott